bowang-lab/ECG-FM/README.md

 *Notes:*
 - With CMSC pretraining, the batch size refers to pairs of adjacent segments.
 Therefore, the effective pretraining batch size is `64 pairs * 2 segments per pair * 4 GPUs * 2 gradient accumulations (update_freq) = 1024 segments`.
-- ECG-FM has 311,940,352 parameters, whereas the base model has 90,883,072 parameters.
-We would not suggest pretraining a large model having only those public data sources (PhysioNet 2021 and MIMIC-IV-ECG) used in the paper.

 #### Finetuning
 Our finetuning uses the `mimic_iv_ecg_finetuned.yaml` config (can modify [diagnosis.yaml](https://github.com/Jwoo5/fairseq-signals/blob/master/examples/w2v_cmsc/config/finetuning/ecg_transformer/diagnosis.yaml) as desired).